Honest comparison

 How much does the AI calling agent cost vs Smith.ai annual price?

-Solo plan: $297/mo flat ($3,564/year) for 500 calls and 2,000 minutes.
-Smith.ai equivalent volume (their Growth plan at 90 calls/mo = $805/mo) runs $9,660/year for less than 1/5 the call volume.
+Solo plan: $297/mo flat ($3,564/year) for 200 calls and 500 minutes; Growth is $497/mo for 500 calls and 1,500 minutes.
+A comparable Smith.ai tier runs far more per year for a fraction of the included calls.
 For high-call businesses, the difference scales — a roofing contractor during hurricane season with 800 inbound calls would pay $1,200+/month with Smith.ai per-call overage, vs $497/month flat with our Growth plan.

 Are there service businesses where AI is a bad fit?